 is with graphics done by ModelGrafix.
 It turned out beautiful and flies as nice as it looks.
 The first flight was very

 adventurous as these need a fair amount of down elevator trim.
 It is definitely a hit at the field.
-The third photo is stock.
+The fourth photo is stock.

 Since getting into float flying, I have expanded my fleet.
 Among the various planes was a GWS Beaver and it was never a

 decent flier.
 It caused me too much work at the fly-ins.
 I was looking for something to fly in the morning when it is calm;

 something that flies slow and easy.
 Rather than the traditional GWS floats on this Slow stick, I decided to go with these

 Snoopy floats from Seaplane Supply Co.
 I took it to the Minden Float Fly last weekend (Apr 12-14 2013) and had a great